jamesabel/spafit/readme.md

 ## SPAFIT - Small Python Application Freezer/Installer Test ##
-Notes
-- Generally tried to use Python 3.5.
-If a tool failed with 3.5 I tried 3.4.
-However, no tool that failed on 3.5 then passed on 3.4.

 | Tool | Win | Mac | Issue |
 |------|-----|-----|-------|
 | briefcase | :no_entry: Not Supported | :x: FAIL | [] |